 Newly Inverted Nipples: What Are the Causes?
 When Should You See a Doctor?

 Inverted nipples are a condition in which the entire nipple points inward instead of outward.
 It is common for women and men to have this condition with either one or both of their nipples.
-It is also possible to have nipple retraction, which is where only part of the nipple is turned inward.
+Nipple retraction, a condition where only part of the nipple turns inward, is also possible.

 What Causes Inverted Nipples?